-As construction companies, governments, authorities, and societies have become increasingly concerned with the degradation of natural resources and environmental threats, low-carbon (LC) construction has become a farreaching issue (Hulail et al., 2016; Esmaeilifar et al., 2018; Ayob et al., 2021).
-The strong need for buildings and infrastructure expansion, particularly in developing countries, is directing material extraction and emission demands and noticeably significantly undermining climate targets (Giesekam et al., 2018).
-According to the Roadmap for Buildings and Construction in Asia 2020-2050, promoting LC materials and material efficiency in high-density development, as well as enhancing energy efficiency in manufacturing, would reduce the carbon emissions (CE) of materials over the entire life cycle (International Energy Agency, 2020).
+As construction companies, governments, authorities and societies have become increasingly concerned with the degradation of natural resources and environmental threats, low-carbon (LC) construction has become a far-reaching issue (Hulail, Ayob and Omar, 2016; Esmaeilifar et al., 2018; Ayob et al., 2021).
+The strong need for building and infrastructure expansion, particularly in developing countries, directs material extraction and emission demands and noticeably undermines climate targets (Giesekam, Barrett and Taylor, 2018).
+According to the Roadmap for Buildings and Construction in Asia 2020 to 2050, promoting LC materials and material efficiency in high-density development, as well as enhancing energy efficiency in manufacturing, would reduce the carbon emissions (CE) of materials over the entire life cycle (IEA [International Energy Agency], 2020).

-The governments of every country in the world have put in place a number of regulations and guidelines to limit these consequences as a response to the detrimental environmental and social implications (Mata et al., 2021).
-The determination of the carbon dioxide (CO2) content of construction materials has involved a number of industrial bodies, institutions, and manufacturers (Yusof et al., 2017; Rasmussen et al., 2018; Fenner et al., 2018), and as a result, appropriate steps toward regulatory guidelines have been established in several countries.
-The UK government established a statutory goal for reducing greenhouse gas (GHG) emissions in 2008 under the Climate Change Act.
-A series of five-year carbon budgets, which are currently enshrined in law until 2032, is crucial for this transitional progress toward the 2050 target (Giesekam et al., 2018).
-The Committee on Climate Change is responsible for monitoring the five-year carbon budgets, in which the government adopted an Act of Parliament to reduce 80% of GHG emissions in 1990 to 160 MtCO2 equivalents (eq.) each year until 2050.
-Through its national Climate Change Authority, Australia, a signatory to the Paris Agreement (PA), aspires to reach the net-zero emissions by 2050 in order to stay within the advised carbon budget of 1% of global emissions.
-The building industry may grant 28% to Australia's 2030 emission reduction target if it achieves zero $CO_2$ emissions by that year, a reduction of up to AU\$ 20 billion (Yu et al., 2017).
+To limit environmental and social consequences, governments around the world have adopted a number of regulations and guidelines (Mata et al., 2021).
+There has been numerous studies made towards various institution and manufacturers alike on identifying carbon dioxide (CO2) content of construction materials (Yusof, Awang and Iranmanesh, 2017; Rasmussen et al., 2018; Fenner et al., 2018) and as a result, appropriate steps toward regulatory guidelines have been established in several countries.
+For instance, under the Climate Change Act, the United Kingdom (UK) government established a statutory goal for reducing greenhouse gas (GHG) emissions in 2008.
+A series of five-year carbon budgets, which are currently enshrined in law until 2032, is crucial for this transitional progress toward the 2050 target (Giesekam, Barrett and Taylor, 2018).
+The committee on climate change is responsible for monitoring the five-year carbon budgets, in which the government adopted an act of parliament to reduce 80% of GHG emissions in 1990 to 160 MtCO2 equivalents (eq.) each year until 2050.
+Whereas in Australia, the national Climate Change Authority, a signatory to the Paris Agreement (PA), aspires to reach net-zero emissions by 2050 to stay within the advised carbon budget of 1% of global emissions.
+The building industry may grant 28% to Australia's 2030 emission reduction target if it achieves zero $CO_2$ emissions by that year, a reduction of up to AUD20 billion (Yu et al., 2017).